doublesharp/nodemailer-mock/README.md

   it('should verify using the real nodemailer transport', function(done){

-    // tell the mock class to return an error const err = 'My custom error'
+    // tell the mock class to pass verify requests to nodemailer nodemailerMock.mock.mockedVerify(false)
-    nodemailerMock.mock.mockedVerify(false)

     // call a service that uses nodemailer var response = ... // <-- your code here

     /* calls to transport.verify() will be passed through, transport.sendMail() is still mocked */